Guide

 3. Use an appropriate compression profile

-Upload the file to the Compress It Small PDF Tools and choose a compression level that matches the platform:
+Upload the file to the Compress It Small PDF compressor and choose a compression level that matches the platform:

 Always download and quickly review the result after each pass.
 If quality is still good but you have not yet reached the limit, you can run a second pass.